tharindupr/BaiCoin/README.md

  - 2019 blocks to retarget difficulty to symbolize the appoinment of president Loku Sir.
  - Difficulty is adjusted every 3 days.

-The immediately useable, binary version of the BaiCoin client sofware will be released soon.

 Instructions to run BaiCoin(බයි කාසි) Wallet
 ---------------------------------------------